Nucleon Electric Dipole Moments in Paramagnetic Molecules through Effective Field Theory: Potential contribution to

 Figure~\ref{fig:Msp_radial_dist_Vr} further analyzes this aspect, showing the normalized radial distribution $c_{SP}^{\rm pot}(r)$ for $^{20}$Ne, $^{48}$Ca, and $^{138}$Ba, defined by

 which fulfills the relation

 The radial distributions in Fig.~\ref{fig:Msp_radial_dist_Vr} show that, regardless of the size of the nucleus, the dominant contribution to the potential NME, shown in solid curves, stems from nucleons relatively close to each other.
 This property is dictated by the spin part of the NME, indicated by the dashed curves in Fig.~\ref{fig:Msp_radial_dist_Vr}.
 Even though the full potential operator---including the radial part---gives more relevance to nucleons further apart, pairs of nucleons at short distances still dominate.
+In light of this, we expect that nucleus-dependent effects can correct the estimated slope in Eq.~\eqref{eq:master formula} up to 20$\%$.
+Higher-order chiral corrections are expected to give a similar uncertainty, leading to a total expected error of about 30$\%$.